atwellpub/bbpress-live-topic-suggestions/readme.txt

 Tested up to: 3.9
 Stable Tag: 1.0.1

 Auto suggest related topics based on user's new topic title.
-Uses tag regongnition to return results.
+Uses a combination of tag regongnition & title string searches to return results.
 For best results please use with an auto-tagging plugin.

 == Description ==

 We developed this tool for our bbPress support forms over at <a href='http://www.inboundnow.com'>Inbound Now</a>.
-Our goal was to reduce the custom support load by suggesting related topics to the user as he constucted his new topic title.
+Our goal was to reduce the custom support load by suggesting related topics to the user as they constucted their new topic title.

 Mission accomplished.